sky-map-team/stardroid/README.md

 The apk can be found in `app/build/outputs/apk/`.

-*Note - at present the app built with these instructions will crash due to a mismatch between the R file and the strings constants in the data files.
-Fix coming soon.*
+*Note - at present the star, constellation and messier layers are disabled due to crashing issues related to the string resource ids being out of sync.
+Fix soon.*

+## Running tests

+    ./gradlew app:connectedAndroidTest